-- Continue to complete applications. - If you are applying to a WUE college, most deadlines are in December in order to receive the scholarship. - Remember to check college portals and emails. - Make sure all test scores are sent. - Verify that all applications are complete. - It is recommended to have all FAFSA and CSS Profile completed. - Continue to keep senior grades up!
-Colleges want your first- semester grades. - Some college housing applications begin to open up (if already accepted).
+- Continue to complete applications. - If you are applying to a WUE college, most deadlines are in December in order to receive the scholarship. - Remember to check college portals and emails. - Make sure all test scores are sent.
+Students are responsible for sending scores. - Verify that all applications are complete. - It is recommended to have all FAFSA and CSS Profile completed. - Continue to keep senior grades up!
+Colleges want your first semester grades. - Some college housing applications begin to open up (if already accepted).